 The collaborative MBA is an accredited 36-credit degree, designed for working professionals, that can be completed in 22 months.
 It has a values-based curriculum that develops "leadership for the common good."
-This online program is highly interactive and includes two weeks of residency, one at the beginning, at one of the collaborating schools: Goshen College, Bluffton University, Canadian Mennonite University, or Eastern Mennonite University, and one week at an international setting after a year of coursework.
-Core curriculum courses are delivered using weekly live video conferencing.
-All other classes are delivered either in live video conferencing or flexible online formats.
-Students take a common core of classes and also choose one of the several concentrations.
+This online program, delivered using live videoconferencing, is highly interactive and includes two weeks of residency, one at the beginning, at one of the collaborating schools: Goshen College, Bluffton University, Canadian Mennonite University, or Eastern Mennonite University, and one week at an international setting after a year of course work.
 The collaborative arrangement ensures a variety of qualified professors and a diverse cohort of students.